-That’s why razor manufacturers have had a close relationship with elite swimmers ever since 1956, with one short break.
-Between 2000 and 2009, it was common for swimmers to compete in full-body swimsuits.
-The reason being that these suits made them faster; not just by reducing friction, but also because the fabric contained rubber.
-Thus the laborious shaving ritual the day before the competition came to be replaced by an equally laborious dressing ritual – squeezing your way into the tight suit could take more than 30 minutes.
-Using competition swimsuits containing rubber has been banned since 2010, and now they’re not allowed to extend farther down than the swimmer’s kneecaps.
-This resulted in the return of the razor manufacturers.
-According to Fortune Magazine, Gillette is said to have sponsored the star Ryan Lochte to the tune of $300,000 during the Olympic year of 2012.
+That’s why razor manufacturers have had a close relationship with elite swimmers ever since 1956, with one short break between 2000 and 2009.
+During that period, it was common for swimmers to compete in full-body swimsuits.
+These suits made them faster; not just by reducing friction, but also because the fabric contained rubber.
+Thus the laborious pre-competition shaving ritual came to be replaced by an equally laborious dressing ritual—squeezing into the tight suit could take more than 30 minutes.
+Swimsuits containing rubber have been banned in competition since 2010, and now suits are not allowed to extend farther down than the swimmer’s kneecaps.
+These changes resulted in the return of the razor manufacturers and their sponsorships.
+According to Fortune magazine, Gillette is said to have sponsored the star Ryan Lochte to the tune of $300,000 during the Olympic year of 2012.